MQTTCool/chat-example/README.md

 * As prerequisite, this demo needs an up and running MQTT broker.
-You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an update-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
+You can choose whatever MQTT broker you prefer, or may also use one of the available public broker (an up-to-date list is maintained at [https://github.com/mqtt/mqtt.github.io/wiki/public_brokers]()).
 * Configure the MQTT.Cool instance.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find the